 TRGP funds may also pay for community policing and problem-solving training; specialized law enforcement training in such topics as counterterrorism, family violence, and crime prevention and detection; and training related to Indian Country jurisdictional issues.
-Only requests for training by recognized training providers such as the Federal Law Enforcement Training Center, the FBI, the BIA Indian Police Academy, a state police academy, COPS Office Regional Community Policing Institutes, or a tribal community college will be considered.
-In addition, funding may be used to attend training conferences such as the National Native American Law Enforcement Association's annual training conference or any COPS Office-sponsored conference.
+Only requests for training by recognized training providers such as the Federal Law Enforcement Training Center, the FBI, the BIA Indian Police Academy, a state police academy, COPS Office Collaborative Reform Initiative - Technical Assistance Center, or a tribal community college will be considered.
+In addition, funding may be used to attend training conferences such as the International Association of Chiefs of Police annual training conference or any COPS Office-sponsored conference.